-The decay and increase rates associated with the concentration of injected contrast agents were estimated by assuming a mono-compartimental pharmacokinetic model (first order kinetics) for the analyzed regions [35].
+The decay and increase rates associated with the concentration of injected contrast agents were estimated by assuming a monocompartmental pharmacokinetic model (first-order kinetics) for the analyzed regions 36 .
 With this approach, the elimination rate of the contrast agent from the vasculature was assumed to be proportional to its concentration in defined vascular structures.
 The temporal profile of the concentration of the probe of interest was then further considered to be proportional to the difference between the time-dependent optoacoustic signal and its background level before injection.
-Thereby, the temporal dependence of the optoacoustic signal intensity at a given blood vessel $OA_r(t)$ can be expressed as
+Thereby, the temporal dependence of the optoacoustic signal intensity at a given blood vessel $OA_v(t)$ can be expressed as

-$$OA{v}(t) = OA{v}(t=0) + k[\exp(-t/\tau{1}) - \exp(-t/\tau{2})]$$ (1)
+$$OA_v(t) = OA_v(t = 0) + k[exp(-t/\tau_1) - exp(-t/\tau_2)]$$ (1)

-The term $\exp(-t/\tau_2)$ in Eq.
-(1) was included to account for the time required for the contrast agent to uniformly dilute in blood, i.e., it represents a one-compartmental model for the elimination of the contrast agent bolus from the injection spot into the blood circulation.
+The term $\exp(-t/\tau_2)$ in Equation (1) was included to account for the time required for the contrast agent to uniformly dilute in blood, that is, it represents a one-compartmental model for the elimination of the contrast agent bolus from the injection spot into the blood circulation.
 The decay rate of the probe concentration in a given voxel is then associated to the time constant τ_1 .
-The decay rates of AF750 in the renal artery and the kidney cortex as well as the decay rate of ICG in the tumor area were then estimated by fitting the time profiles of the optoacoustic signals to Eq.
-(1).
+The decay rates of AF750 in the renal artery and the kidney cortex as well as the decay rate of ICG in the tumor area were then estimated by fitting the time profiles of the optoacoustic signals to Equation (1).
 Different time constants in these regions correspond to different elimination mechanisms of the contrast agent.
 For example, AF750 is eliminated from the renal artery to the kidney cortex and from the kidney cortex capillaries to the renal pelvis.
-On the other hand, the decay rate in the tumor region is associated to a combination of ICG leakage into the extracellular matrix due to enhanced permeability and retention (EPR) effect [36] as well as its clearance from the blood circulation into other organs.
+On the other hand, the decay rate in the tumor region is associated to a combination of ICG leakage into the extracellular matrix due to enhanced permeability and retention effect37 as well as its clearance from the blood circulation into other organs.

 The accumulation rate of ICG in the liver was also estimated with the same model.
-Assuming that ICG is eliminated from the blood according to Eq.
-(1), the optoacoustic signal intensity in the liver $OA_i(t)$ due to accumulation of the probe was modelled by integrating this expression considering $\tau_1 \gg \tau_2$ as
+Assuming that ICG is eliminated from the blood according to Equation (1), the optoacoustic signal intensity in the liver $OA_l(t)$ due to accumulation of the probe was modeled by integrating this expression considering $\tau_1 \gg \tau_2$ as

-$$OA_l(t) = OA_l(t=0) + k[\tau_1(1 - \exp(-t/\tau_1))]$$ (2)
+$$OA{I}(t) = OA{I}(t = 0) + k[\tau{1}(1 - \exp(-t/\tau{1}))]$$ (2)

-The time constant τ_1 obtained by fitting the time profile of the optoacoustic signal to Eq.
-(2) was then taken as the rate of ICG increase in the liver.
+The time constant τ_1 obtained by fitting the time profile of the optoacoustic signal to Equation (2) was then taken as the rate of ICG increase in the liver.